 But if you're looking at just the next five or ten years, look at the hawk cycle.

-What's great about this portfolio is you don't have to make a decision whether we're going to go into inflation or deflation, because parts of the portfolio that are meant for the de-leveraging work regardless of whether it's an inflationary de-leveraging or a deflationary de-leveraging.
+What's great about this portfolio is that you don't have to make a decision whether we're going to go into inflation or deflation, because parts of the portfolio that are meant for the de-leveraging work regardless of whether it's an inflationary de-leveraging or a deflationary de-leveraging.

 In other words, it works regardless of whether or not we're going into a left-wing hawk cycle or a right-wing hawk cycle.